Unifying Learning Dynamics and Generalization in Transformers Scaling Law: Training Convergence, Approximation, and Generalization

-In order to estimate the upper bound on the excess risk, we break it down into approximation error, generalization (estimation) error, and irreducible error \cite{suz18, lcl+21}.
-We first give the bound on approximation below, which measures the model's best capability to approximate the target function on the entire input space.
+In order to estimate the upper bound on the excess risk, we break it down into approximation error, generalization (estimation) error, and irreducible error~\citep{suz18, lcl+21}.
+We first give the bound on approximation below, which measures the model's best capability to approximate the target function on the entire input space. \begin{corollary}[Informal version of Corollary~\ref{cor:approximation}] Under Assumption~\ref{ass:positive_definite} and Definition~\ref{def:gd}, choosing $\varepsilon\lesssim {\sf M}^{-1}$, with probability at least $1-\delta$,